-- For RHEL/CentOS 7 desktops, the feature is supported only with the following join methods: the default join domain tools, Samba, System Security Services Daemon (SSSD), and the Kerberos network authentication protocol.
+Note: True SSO is supported on RHEL/CentOS 7.x desktops only with the following join methods: the default join domain tools, Samba, System Security Services Daemon (SSSD), and the Kerberos network authentication protocol.

 - Set up and configure True SSO in your Horizon 7 environment.
 See "Setting up True SSO" in the Horizon 7 Administration document.